-The shares of Preferred Stock offered hereby are being offered, on an all or none basis, for sale by the Company principally to selected institutional investors.
+The shares of Common Stock offered hereby are being offered, on an all or none basis, for sale by the Company principally to selected institutional investors.
 The Placement Agent has been retained to act as agent for the Company in connection with the arrangement of such offers and sales on a best efforts basis.
 The Placement Agent is not obligated and does not intend to itself take (or purchase) any of the shares offered hereby.
 It is anticipated that the Placement Agent will obtain indications of interest from potential investors for the number of shares offered hereby and that effectiveness of the Registration Statement of which this Prospectus forms a part will not be requested, and no investor funds will be accepted, until indications of interest have been received for all of the shares offered hereby.
 Confirmation and definitive prospectuses will be distributed to all investors at the time of pricing, informing investors of the closing date, which will be scheduled for three business days after pricing.
 No investor funds will be accepted prior to the effectiveness of the Registration Statement.
 Prior to the closing date, an escrow account with the Escrow Agent will be established for the benefit of the investors.
 Prior to the closing date, the Placement Agent from time to time will cause to be wired to or deposited with the Escrow Agent funds or checks of the investors delivered in payment for the shares offered hereby.
 The Placement Agent will promptly place all investor funds in the escrow account.
 Such investor funds will be wired to or deposited with the Escrow Agent not later than 12:00 noon on the date following the date on which it is received by the Placement Agent.
 Any checks delivered to the Escrow Agent shall be made payable to or endorsed to the order of the Escrow Agent.
 The Escrow Agent, upon receipt of such checks, will present such checks for payment to the drawee-bank under such checks.
 Any checks not honored by the drawee-bank after the first presentment for payment will be returned to the Company.
 Upon receipt of funds or checks from the Placement Agent, the Escrow Agent will credit such funds and the amount of such checks to the escrow account.
 The Escrow Agent will invest such funds in accordance with Rule 15c2-4 promulgated under the Securities Exchange Act of 1934, as amended.
 Prior to the closing date, the Escrow Agent will advise the Company that payment for the purchase of the shares offered hereby has been affirmed by the investors and that the investors have deposited the requisite funds in the escrow account with the Escrow Agent.
-Investor funds, together with interest thereon, if any, will be collected by the Company from the Escrow Agent on the scheduled closing date, and the Company will deliver the certificates representing the shares of Preferred Stock to the Placement Agent for delivery to the investors.
+Upon receipt of such notice, the Company will deposit with The Depository Trust Company the shares to be credited to the respective accounts of the investors.
+Investor funds, together with interest thereon, if any, will be collected by the Company through the facilities of the Escrow Agent on the scheduled closing date.
 This offering will not continue after the closing date, as extended by the parties.
 In the event that investor funds are not received in the full amount necessary to satisfy the requirements of this offering, all funds deposited in the escrow account will promptly be returned.

-The Company has agreed to pay the Placement Agent, as the Placement Fee, an aggregate of 6% of the gross proceeds of the sale of the shares of Preferred Stock offered hereby and to indemnify the Placement Agent against certain liabilities, including liabilities under the Securities Act.
+The Company has agreed to pay the Placement Agent, as the Placement Fee, an aggregate of 6% of the gross proceeds of the sale of the shares of Common Stock offered hereby and to indemnify the Placement Agent against certain liabilities, including liabilities under the Securities Act.